Hidden depths in the local Universe: The Stellar Stream Legacy Survey: Data analysis and photometry

 Figure \ref{fig-detection}(a) shows an example of NGC 4981 in the $z$-band from our dataset\footnote{Because the focus here is on the large and extended streams, \textsf{Noise\-Chisel} was given a Gaussian kernel of FWHM$=\detectionnckernelfwhm$ pixels (default 2 pixels), truncated at $\detectionnckerneltrunc$ times the FWHM.
 As well as \texttt{-{}-tilesize=\detectionnctilesize} and \texttt{-{}-detgrowmaxholesize=\detectionncholesize}, the default values were used for all other parameters.}.
 All pixels that do not belong to NGC 4981 and its stream have been masked in panel (b), as well as all foreground and/or background sources overlapping the stream.
 Line-of-sight contamination was identified as clumps over \textsf{Noise\-Chisel}'s detections, using \textsf{Segment}\footnote{To better separate the extended emission of background galaxies or foreground stars as clumps (to be masked), \textsf{Segment} was run with a Gaussian kernel of FWHM$=\detectionnckernelfwhmseg$ (default 1.5 pixels), the default values were used for all other parameters.} \citep[also part of Gnuastro]{Akhlaghi20} and masked in Figure \ref{fig-detection}(b).
 Figure \ref{fig-detection}(c) shows the host and the stream with all masked clumps interpolated.

 The $\detectionaperradarcsec$ arcsec radius aperture shown in (a) is positioned along the thinnest and faintest end of the detected stream at a point with no background or foreground source.
-The flux within this aperture has a surface brightness of $\detectionapersb$ $\mathrm{mag\,arcsec^{-2}}$ which has a significance of $\detectionaperupsigma\sigma$ compared to $\detectionapernumrandom$ random apertures of the same size placed over undetected regions, see panel (d).
-As the area increases, the significance of the measurement will improve, enabling us to extract meaningful colour measurements.
+The flux within this aperture has a surface brightness of $\detectionapersb$ $\mathrm{mag\,arcsec^{-2}}$, which has a significance of $\detectionaperupsigma\sigma$ compared to $\detectionapernumrandom$ random apertures of the same size placed over undetected regions (see panel (d)).
+As the area increases, the significance of the detection improves, enabling us to extract meaningful colour measurements.
 However, we are not limited to measuring colours in simple aperture geometries.
-Because of Gnuastro's modularity (where image labelling, through detection or segmentation, is separate from measurements and catalogue production), magnitudes and colours can be measured on any feature with arbitrary morphology like the stellar streams \citep{Akhlaghi19}.
+Because of \textit{Gnuastro}'s modularity (which separates image labelling, through detection or segmentation, from measurements and catalogue production), magnitudes and colours can be measured on any feature with arbitrary morphology, like the stellar streams \citep{Akhlaghi19}.